nebular/appleshit-scripts/README.md

 Latest versions of OSX (Mojave) have an insane amount of services that are constantly contacting their systems to register metrics, synchronizations, updates, ....

-### When do may need this?
+### When you may need this?

 - If you are a professional user that don't use the Apple Fancies, but only your programs.

-- If you are using your computer for live performances
+- If you are using your computer for demanding tasks like live performances and you need all horsepower for yourself

 ### When you should NOT use this

 - If you mosty use your Mac to enjoy Apple services and synchronize devices like your iPhone or Apple Watch, iCloud, etc.

-- If you are an apple boy or girl and use iCloud, iMessage, iCloud, iPhone sync, iWatch ... whatever thing starting with i that has an apple logo
+- If you don't understand anything we're talking about here

+PLEASE MIND THAT A LOT OF APPLE FANCIES WILL NOT WORK ANYMORE WHEN YOU DISABLE THE SERVICES UNTIL YOU ENABLE THEM AGAIN.
+YOUR IPHONE WILL PROBABLY DON'T SYNC WITH THE COMPUTER.
+YOUR KITTEN PHOTOS WILL NOT BE UPLOADED TO ICLOUD.
+SIRI WILL NOT LOVE YOU ANYMORE.

 ### installing